OlliSagi/arc_imagination_project/README.md

-# Generalized Event Understanding via Mental Animation
+# GEUMA : Generalized Event Understanding via Mental Animation

 This repo is a **practical scaffold** to test the "always-on imagination + text reasoning" idea directly on **ARC-AGI-2**.